PedroF-Alm/PedroF-Alm/README.md

 - 👋 Hi, I’m @PedroF-Alm
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning HTML and CSS.
 - 💞️ I’m looking to build my portifolio and, maybe, collaborate with some open-source projects.
 - 📫 You can find me on Linkedin. https://www.linkedin.com/in/pedro-fernandes-developer/